bo32/spark_notes/Spark_chapter3.md

 ```

 The `take()` method retrieves a small number of elements of the RDD, so we can then loop on them.
 `collect()` does the same, but retrieves all the elements of the RDD.
 We need to be careful though with the latter, as the entire dataset should fit in the memory of a single machine, so it should not be used on large datasets.
+That's why `take()` is a safer way to print elements of a RDD.

 Every time an action is called, the entire RDD is calculated from scratch, which can be inefficient.
 We can then persist intermediate results to prevent from this [more here](#persistence-caching).